rushil-ambati/track-driver-ai/docs/docs.md

 Operationally, there are clear differences between Levels 0, 1 and 2.
 Most ADSs in L1 come under driver assistance, and in L2 these are considered advanced driver assistance (ADAS).
 While full self-driving has remained unsolved to date, driver assistance systems have reached commercial success, enriching driving comfort and safety.

-However the definition of ADAS is very broad, since technologies under this bracket may range from only hazard driving condition alerts or cruise control, all the way up to the current production ADSs such as the Autopilot example given above.
+The definition of ADAS is very broad, since technologies under this bracket may range from only hazard driving condition alerts or cruise control, all the way up to the current production ADSs such as the Autopilot example given above.

-However beyond L2, there seems to be ambiguous differences in actual capabilities.
-Instead, the majority of the differences are in insurance - upwards of L2, the driver is not required to be as attentive as the previous level all the way up to L5 where they are not needed at all.
-It is very important that below L5, the ADS is designed with trust of the human driver in mind, since they must be ready to intervene or accept a control handover where required.
+However, beyond L2, there seem to be ambiguous differences in actual capabilities.
+Instead, the majority of the differences are in insurance - upwards of L2, the driver is not required to be as attentive as the previous level up to L5 where they are not needed at all.
+It is very important that below L5, the ADS is designed with the trust of the human driver in mind since they must be ready to intervene or accept a handover of controls where required.

 Fully autonomous L5 autonomous navigation in general environments has not been realised to date.
 The reason for this is two-fold:

-- Autonomous systems which operate in complex dynamic environments require models which generalise to unpredictable situations and reason in a timely manner.
+- Autonomous systems which operate in complex dynamic environments require models which generalise to unpredictable situations and reason promptly.
 - Informed decisions require accurate perception, yet most of the existing computer vision models are still inferior to human perception and reasoning.

 These levels do not define the capabilities of a system.
 The level definition seems to be a mix of both its capabilities and how strict the requirement is for driver attentiveness.